 But film producers will always be needed.
 The bureau recommends small or independent filmmakers as providing the best prospects for beginners because they are likely to grow more quickly as digital technology cuts production costs [source: U.S. Bureau of Labor Statistics].

-For lots more information about movie producers and related topics, check out the links on the next page.
+For lots more information about movie producers and related topics, check out the links below.